 Hi everyone and welcome to a new “Asana in Practice” post!

-Here are some additional resources on Portfolios in Asana which might be helpful:
+Here are additional resources on connecting your work in Asana that should help you out: